China–Slovakia relations: History

 Slovakia under the premiership of Robert Fico has been in favor of closer relations with China.
 His government voted against European Union tariffs on Chinese electric vehicles in 2024.
 Fico visited China in 2024, where he called for expanded trade and invested cooperation and praised China's peace plans for Ukraine.

+In September 2025, Robert Fico was the only leader of an EU member state to take part in the commemorative events marking the 80th anniversary of the Chinese people's victory in the War of Resistance against Japan and the end of World War II in Beijing.

 Economic relations

 According to Chinese customs statistics, in 2019, the trade volume between China and Slovakia reached US$8.892 billion, a year-on-year increase of 14.3%.
 Slovakia is China's fourth largest trading partner in Central and Eastern Europe.
 China's main exports to Slovakia include liquid crystal display screens and automotive reciprocating piston engines.
 China's imports from Slovakia are mainly automobile products.
 As of the end of 2019, China's direct investment stock in Slovakia was US$82.74 million.